vsrinivas/fuchsia/development/workflows/workflow_faq.md

 ## Q: Will a git rebase to origin/master mess up my jiri-updated (i.e. synchronized) view of the repository?

-A: No, if jiri is managing up to the *same layer* as your repository.
-Possibly yes, if you git rebase a repository that is lower in the layer cake managed by jiri.
+A: No, if jiri is managing up to the *same petal* as your repository.

-When working at layer X (accomplished with `fx set-layer X`), `jiri update` will rebase the local branches in repo X onto HEAD of origin/master.
-But lower layers' repos will be synced to specific revisions that may be behind HEAD of their origin/master.
+When working at petal X (accomplished with `fx set-petal X`), `jiri update` will rebase the local branches in repo X onto HEAD of origin/master.
+But other petals' repos will be synced to specific revisions that may be behind HEAD of their origin/master.

-Our continuous integration system (specifically rollers) makes a new revision of a lower layer available to the higher layer only after testing that the new revision doesn't break the higher layer. `jiri update` will always leave lower layer repos synced to these successfully-tested revisions.
-But a git rebase to origin/master for a lower layer may advance that repo beyond the tested revision, which has the potential to introduce breaking changes.
-The result may be that you can build up to a certain layer, but not past that layer (e.g., correctly build up to garnet, but not be able to build topaz).
+Our continuous integration system (specifically rollers) makes a new revision of a petal available to other petals only after testing that the new revision doesn't break other petals. `jiri update` will always leave other petals synced to these successfully-tested revisions.
+But a git rebase to origin/master for a petal may advance that repo beyond the tested revision, which has the potential to introduce breaking changes.
+The result may be that you can build for a certain petal, but not for other petals (e.g., correctly build garnet, but not be able to build topaz).

 If you have a particular commit that you want jiri to honor, download its `jiri.update` file and feed it to `jiri update`.

 ## Q: What if I need an atomic commit across git repositories?

 A: Can't, sorry.
-Try to arrange your CLs to not break each layer during a transition (i.e., do a [soft transition](multilayer_changes.md#soft-transitions-preferred)).
+Try to arrange your CLs to not break each petal during a transition (i.e., do a [soft transition](multilayer_changes.md#soft-transitions-preferred)).
 But sometimes you will necessarily break things; aim to minimize the duration of breakage (i.e., a [hard transition](multilayer_changes.md#hard-transitions)).

-Example scenario: I have an interface defined in a lower layer, and it is implemented in an upper layer.
-If I change the interface, am I doomed to break the upper layer?
+Example scenario: I have an interface defined in stem, and it is implemented in another petal.
+If I change the interface, am I doomed to break other petals?

 Yes.
 But you can "babysit" the rollers so that the breakage range is minimized.
 The gotcha with babysitting is that others may *also* be babysitting a breakage,